 Here’s the thing: You could actually be asking the wrong questions.

 As the adage goes, less is more.
 And it’s especially true when dealing with automation.
 We recommend that you shift your focus away from features, options, and other ‘buttons and levers.’
 Instead, ask yourself: does this particular security automation solution enable me to reach my security goals?
 How much effort does it take for you to achieve them?
 What is the opportunity cost (time wasted, other tasks overlooked, work piling up) of not investing in automation?
 By focusing on the end rather than the means, you’ll put yourself in a much better position to choose a sustainable automation solution.

 Automation: A Force Multiplier

-We kept all three of these points in mind as we developed a learning automation platform focused on effectiveness with near-zero operating costs.
+We kept all three of these points in mind as we developed a learning security awareness training platform focused on effectiveness with near-zero operating costs.
 Automation has been baked in our company from the very beginning—it’s at the heart of everything we do.
-We streamlined our security infrastructure with the same automated solutions we offer our customers.
+We streamlined our security infrastructure with the same automated awareness training solutions we offer our customers.